greg-raven/Impeachment-Chronicles/_posts/2022-05-04-to-spy-on-a-trump-aide-the-fbi-pursued-a-dossier-rumor-the-press-shot-down-as-bullshit.md

 “Everyone wants shit on this,” insisted Fusion co-founder Peter Fritsch, a former Journal reporter himself, in an attempt to coax his old colleague Solomon into covering the story.

 Fritsch then outlined the rumors Fusion had just received from Christopher Steele, a former British intelligence officer his firm had hired to help tie Trump to Russia as part of its contract with the Clinton campaign.
-Those rumors, contained in a series of memos known as the Steele dossier, were shared with the FBI, including “Intelligence Report 94” dated July 19, 2016.
+Those rumors, contained in a series of memos known as [the Steele Dossier]({% post_url 2016-06-20-the-steele-dossier %}), were shared with the FBI, including “Intelligence Report 94” dated July 19, 2016.
 It claimed that during a July 2016 trip to Moscow, Page attended a “secret meeting” with Putin crony Igor Sechin to discuss lifting Ukraine-related sanctions against Russia.
 The dossier also alleged that Page met with Kremlin official Igor Divyekin to share compromising information about Clinton with the Trump campaign.

 **An ‘Easy Scoop,’ Said GPS**